History of Emirates (airline)

 Emirates, the world's fourth-largest airline by scheduled revenue passenger-kilometers flown and number of international passengers carried, was founded in 1985 by the royal family of Dubai.
-The airline's first flight was from Dubai to Karachi, Pakistan and Mumbai, India in October of that year.
+The airline's first flight was from Dubai to Karachi, Pakistan in October of that year.
 Its first aircraft were provided by Pakistan International.
 The airline grew rapidly through partnerships and investment to become one of the world's leading air carriers.
+There are plans for Emirates and PIA to codeshare.

 Founding

 During the mid-1980s, Gulf Air began to cut back its services to Dubai as it was concerned it was providing regional feeder flights for other carriers.
-As a result, Emirates airline was conceived in March 1985 with backing from Dubai's royal family, and was required to operate independently of government subsidies, apart from US$10 million.
+As a result, Emirates was conceived in March 1985 with backing from Dubai's royal family, and was required to operate independently of government subsidies, apart from US$10 million.

 In the mid-1980s, Pakistan International Airlines played a large role in establishing the Emirates airline by providing technical and administrative assistance to the new carrier as well as gifting a new Boeing 737-300 and an Airbus A300B4-200.
 The Royal Family's Dubai Royal Air Wing also provided the airline with two used Boeing 727-200 Adv.
 The airline's first flight, flight EK600, was from Dubai, UAE to Karachi, Pakistan on 25 October 1985.

 Early years

 Maurice Flanagan, who previously worked at British Airways, Gulf Air, and BOAC and at the time was overseeing Dnata, was appointed chief executive officer of the new airline.
 To acknowledge his services for aviation, in 2000, Flanagan was made CBE in the Queen's Birthday Honour List, and later honoured with knighthood.
 He would be joined at the airline by Sheikh Ahmed bin Saeed Al Maktoum (as chairman) and now-Emirates president Tim Clark.
 Current chairman Sheikh Ahmed bin Saeed Al Maktoum has since inherited the role of CEO.
 During its first year, it carried about 260,000 passengers and 10,000 tons of freight.
 To highlight the airline's early success, Gulf Air, during Emirates' first year of operations, suffered a 56% drop in profits, and a loss the following year.

 By 1986, the airline had added destinations such as Colombo, Dhaka, Amman and Cairo to its route network.
 In 1987, a second Boeing 727 was purchased from the Dubai Government and an A300 was temporarily replaced by a second example from Kuwait Airways.
 On 3 July, Emirates received its first bought aircraft, an Airbus A310 (registration A6-EKA), and with two examples, launched daily non-stop services to London Gatwick on 6 July 1987.
-The airline in 1987 added Frankfurt via Istanbul, and Malé (Maldive).
+The airline in 1987 added Frankfurt via Istanbul, and Malé (Maldives).
 By the end of 1987, Emirates was serving 11 destinations.
-This was followed by an expansion into the Far East market in 1989, with flights to Bangkok, Manila and Singapore, and Hong Kong in 1991.
+This was followed by an expansion into the Far East market in 1989, with flights to Bangkok, Manila and Singapore, followed by Hong Kong and London Heathrow in 1991.
 During the first decade of operations, Emirates recorded strong growth averaging 30%.